leecade/offline-todo-api/README.md

 Note: actually updating the text of an existing todo is currently not supported.

-### DELETE /todos/:created - delete a todo
+### DELETE /todos/:id - delete a todo

 ```
 curl https://offline-todo-api.herokuapp.com/todos/1408228141678 -X DELETE
 ```

-Note: once an item has been deleted a todo with the same `created` timestamp cannot be recreated.
+Note: once an item has been deleted a todo its `id` cannot be reused.